Skip to Main Content

 -Examples of serif fonts: Times New Roman, Georgia, Baskerville Old Face, and Rockwell

-Serif fonts are named for the little serifs on the font, these are like little feet that the letters rest on.
-These fonts were originally used in bodies of text, but now are typically used for headlines.
+Serif fonts are named for the little extending sections on the letters.
+These little design ornaments tend to give the fonts a look as if they have feet.
+These fonts were originally used in bodies of text, but now are typically used for headlines because of their power and presence.
 Some common examples of serif fonts are Times New Roman, Georgia, Baskerville Old Face and Rockwell.

 San Serif Fonts